 The process

-Once you have decided you want to be a living donor, your recipient will give you the contact details of the living donor team so you can speak with one of the living donor coordinators to start the initial assessment process.
+Once you’ve made your decision to be a living donor, your recipient will give you the contact details of the living donor team to speak with one of the living donor coordinators to start the initial assessment process.

-An appointment will be made for you to come and see a living donor nurse specialist for some initial tests.
+An appointment is made for you to see a living donor nurse specialist for the initial tests.
 After these tests, you will be thoroughly assessed (the process can take several months) for your suitability as a potential living donor.

 A kidney from a living donor often provides the best long-term results for recipients.